jxwang2019-creator/Athena-recash/README.md

 # hackathon

-flutter build needs a fix.
+you can either use android studio or visual studio for development

-Can run: flutter build apk -release to build an apk in build\app\outputs\flutter-apk To test on phone: you need an adroid phone to install apk and run it.
+Can run: flutter build apk -release to build an apk in build\app\outputs\flutter-apk To test on phone: you need an adroid phone to install apk and run it. flutter build needs a fix.

 A new Flutter project.